-On June 81, 1919 in New York City at the left wing section at 43 %.
-89th St., a conference was held at which time two rest cal publication "Revolutionary Age" brought together the leaders was as the results the group took their stand with the Russian Commander Farty.
+On June 21, 1919 in New York City at the left wing section at 43 %.
+29th St., a conference was held at which time the resil cal publication "Revolutionary Age" brought together the leaders as as the results the group took their stand with the Rupsian Communication farty.
 At this meeting one of the real leaders was wolfe.
-This Party tonal conference set up what is now the Communist Party.
+This has tonal conference set up what is now the Communict Party.

-up committees and william Bross Lloyd of Chicago was the their in.
+up committees and William Bross Lloyd of Chicago was the chair in.

-A national council of 9 members was set up consisting of Prains-Ruthenberg-Ferguson-John Hallam-James Karkin-E-AMELINASS Benkitlew-Cohen and Bertram D. wolfe.
+A mational Council of 9 members was set up consisting of Prains-Ruthenberg-Ferguson-John Ballam-James Arkin-E-Akcillone Fen Citles-Cohen and Bertram D. Wolfe.

-This council on June E6th, issued a manifeste which mee adopted, was the base of the new powerful communist party.
+This council on Jump S6th, issued a manifesto which mee adopted, was the base of the new powerful communist party.

-when the Amergency Peace Tederation was in operation of the start of lat World war, it was Bertram D. Wolfe of Brooklyn the was one of the real leaders.
-Wolfe also was carrying on his serving as one of the chief organizers of new Communist Party.
-He was also to tate editor of "Communist World".
-All this time he was also in first about every pacifist activity operating in the country.
-We have a police record in New York City, having been arrested in 1981 for criminal anarchy.
+when the Emergency Peace Federation was in operation at the start of lat World War, it was Bertram D. Wolfe of Brooklys End was one of the real leaders.
+Wolfe also was carrying on his self-like as one of the chief organizers of new Communist Party.
+He was also tate editor of "Communist World".
+All this time he was sized to first about every pacifist activity operating in the couldry.
+We have a police record in New York City, having been agreeted in 1921 for criminal anarchy.